Zoom-IQA: Image Quality Assessment with Reliable Region-Aware Reasoning

-{\bf Hint-Augmented Consistency Filtering (HACF).} While VRF ensures the final \texttt{<answer>} is grounded, the textual rationale $R$ (the \texttt{<think>} block) may still contain unfaithful statements.
-To filter these low-veracity samples, we employ a powerful LLM, Qwen-2.5-32b~\cite{qwen2.5}, denoted $\text{LLM}_{\text{Rater}}$, to perform a holistic assessment of the entire rationale $R$.
-Crucially, to aid this judgment, the $\text{LLM}_{\text{Rater}}$ is provided not only with the full rationale $R$ and the image $I$, but also with a set of pre-computed, low-level hints $H$ (e.g., global brightness, sharpness, color metrics).
-The rater then outputs a single, binary veracity decision $D_{\text{HACF}}$ (\ie, ``Pass" or ``Fail") for the entire sample: $ D_{\text{HACF}} = \text{LLM}_{\text{Rater}}(R, I, H) $ We only retain samples with $D_{\text{HACF}} = \text{``Pass"}$, ensuring that the training data exhibits image-consistent reasoning. \textit{Additional examples of filtered-out samples are provided in the supplementary material.}
+\textbf{Hint-Augmented Consistency Filtering (HACF).} While VRF encourages visual dependence for the final \texttt{<answer>}, the intermediate rationale $R$ (the \texttt{<think>} block) may still contain statements unsupported by the visual evidence.
+We thus employ a strong LLM rater, Qwen-2.5-32b~\cite{qwen2.5}, denoted as $\text{LLM}_{\text{Rater}}$, to perform a sample-level assessment of the rationale's image-consistency.
+To aid this judgment, $\text{LLM}_{\text{Rater}}$ is provided with $(R, I)$ together with \emph{dataset-provided} low-level, non-semantic hints $H$ (e.g., brightness, sharpness, and color statistics).
+The rater outputs a binary accept/reject decision: $ D_{\text{HACF}} = \text{LLM}_{\text{Rater}}(R, I, H). $ We only retain samples with $D_{\text{HACF}}=\text{``Pass''}$, ensuring that the training data exhibits image-consistent reasoning. \textit{Additional examples of filtered-out samples are provided in the supplementary material.}

-\subsubsection{Grounded Rationale Fine-Tuning}
+\subsubsection{Grounded Rationale Fine-Tuning.}